-- In states where certified registered nurse anesthetists (CRNAs) and certified anesthesiologist assistants (CAAs) are licensed to practice independently, they may serve as the anesthesia liaison. - In states where CRNAs and CAAs are not licensed to practice independently, they may serve as the anesthesia liaison only if there is not a board-certified or board-eligible anesthesiologist on staff.
+- In states where certified registered nurse anesthetists (CRNAs) are licensed to practice independently, they may serve as the anesthesia liaison. - In states where CRNAs are not licensed to practice independently, they may serve as the anesthesia liaison only if there is not a board-certified or board-eligible anesthesiologist on staff.